One of the most debilitating conditions treated at AnatomyPT is heel pain, otherwise known as “Plantar Fasciitis”.

 The calf is one of the only muscle groups that is so powerful it can not only lift your entire body weight on its own, it can also accelerate your body so quickly that you can momentarily launch yourself against gravity, other wise known as jumping!

 In fact the calf is so powerful that in Sever’s Disease the calf is stronger than the immature heel bone and to a certain extent it actually starts pulling the heel bone growth plate apart!

 In Achilles Tendinitis the calf is so strong that the Achilles becomes overloaded beyond its capacity and becomes inflamed.

-In each case we see that the strength of the calf and the excessive tension in the calf is the course of the dysfunction.
+In each case we see that the strength of the calf and excessive tension in the calf is the cause of the dysfunction.
 This is the same reason why it is so difficult to treat.
 Just stretching the calf alone will have limited, or no impact on heel pain.

 Although ultimately stretching and down regulating the tone of the calf complex is the goal, the muscles sheer strength and resilience to deformation is a road block to success.
 Stretching alone just can’t overcome the strength and tightness of a dysfunctional calf complex.

 The secret is in how you trick the calf to release so that it can be stretched effectively – and take pressure off of the heel bone.
 This requires a very specific style of soft tissue release at the calf muscle and then an immediate leveraged calf stretch.